-Prior to joining the J.W.
-Fanning Institute for Leadership Development, she served as director of strategy integration for the Georgia Family Connection Partnership (GaFCP) — a state level nonprofit that provides data, research, training, and technical assistance to a network of 159 collaborative organizations in Georgia.
-While there, she led cross-disciplinary teams as they assessed, planned for, and managed change.
-In addition, she worked with state partner initiatives to link their work to local priorities in meaningful ways.
+Sayge has over 20 years of experience working with nonprofits.
+Prior to joining the Fanning Institute, she served as director of strategy integration for the Georgia Family Connection Partnership (GaFCP) — a state level nonprofit that provides data, research, training, and technical assistance to a network of 159 collaborative organizations in Georgia.

 - 2003, M.S.W., University of Georgia